CLIP-QDA: An Explainable Concept Bottleneck Model: A Greybox Concept Bottleneck Model: CLIP-QDA

-Since our description of the CLIP latent space is grounded in a probabilistic framework, we have access to a range of statistical tools for interpreting the way our classifier works.
-In this section, we introduce two distinct types of explanations: a \textit{\remi{global}} explanation that provides insights into the way the classifier acts on the entire dataset (see Section \ref{dataset_wise}), and a \textit{\remi{local}} explanation designed to elucidate the model's behavior on a specific sample (see Section \ref{sample_wise}).
+\updateremi{Our \method model is founded upon a transparent probabilistic framework, hence, we have at our disposal a variety of statistical tools to explain the functioning of our classifier as illustrated in Figure \ref{organigram_XAI}.
+In this section, we present two distinct types of explanations: \methoddata, offering a \textit{global} perspective that sheds light on the classifier's behavior across the entire dataset (refer to Section \ref{dataset_wise}), and \methodsample, providing a \textit{local} explanation tailored to elucidate the model's actions on individual samples (refer to Section \ref{sample_wise}).}